microsoft/ivy/doc/examples/values.md

     OK

-Notice that even though the object `index` was instantiated from the standard library, we still have to verify it.
+Notice that even though the object `index` was instantiated from the standard library, IVy still verified it.
 Generally speaking, even trusted modules have properties that need to be verified when instantiated in a particular environment.

 # Representation invariants